granovskyyy/BettingsystembyTG/README.md

 BETTING SYSTEM
-An CPP in-terminal app made to bet sports events Technologies used
+A CPP in-terminal app made to bet sports events Technologies used
 - C++
 - SQLite
 - Makefile
 IMPORTANT:
-- INCLUDE YOUR FILEPATHS
+- INCLUDE YOUR FILEPATHS (it is marked in code where to change it)
 - To use SQLite3 use files sqlite3.c and sqlite3.h (they are included in repo)
 - To compile files use gcc -c sqlite3.c -o sqlite3.o and then g++ *.cpp sqlite3.c -lws2_32 -o out.exe

 Project structures
-- /teams - directory with txt files including teams from various football leagues -app - whole app interface with all menus
+-/teams - directory with txt files including teams from various football leagues -app - whole app interface with all menus
 -database- integration with SQLite to store users data, bet history and matches queue -fixtures- all system of matchmaking, reading teams from files.